Maxfield-Chen/liberty-go-server/README.md

 This focus based review system also allows students to search for games which highlight the issues they've been struggling with.
 If you have trouble playing with influence, you can search for games where students were working on that particular aspect of their game.

+## Setup

+Run the back-end server on port 8888 with the following command:

+    nix-shell -A shells.ghc --run "cabal new-run lgs"

+Run the front-end server on port 3003 with the following command:

+    nix-shell -A shells.ghc --run "cabal new-run lgc"

+Run the documentation server on port 9999 with the following command:

+    nix-shell -A shells.ghc --run "hoogle server --local --port 9999"

+The single origin policy will block access from the front and back-end server in development.
+To bypass this issue, run chrome with the following flags:

+    google-chrome-stable --disable-web-security --user-data-dir=/tmp

+You can use ghcid to have your changes updated in realtime, highly recommended for development!

 Made with love by [Maxfield Chen](https://maxfieldchen.com)